kyclark/gitbook-metagenomics/minimally_competent_bash_scripting.md

 # Shebang

 Scripting languages (sh, bash, Perl, Python, Ruby, etc.) are generally distinguished by the fact that the "program" is a regular file containing plain text that is interpreted into machine code at the time you run it.
 Other languages (c, C++, Haskell) have a separate compilation step to turn their regular text source files into binary executable.
-If you "less" a compiled file, you'll
+If you "less" a compiled file, you'll see a mess that might even lock up your window.
+(If that happens, refer back to "Make it stop!" to kill it or just close the window and start over.)

+So, basically a "script" is a plain text file that is often executable (by virtue of having the executable bit(s) turned on, cf.